 This might seem like an obvious point, but it’s often overlooked until an issue pops up.
 If your internet connection isn’t fast enough to push your stream then image quality will drop and your viewers will have a bad experience.
 Any viewers you have will then close your stream and move onto a better one.
 That’s not what you want.

 To avoid losing viewers due to a bad experience caused by a subpar internet connection, you want to make sure it’s “good” before running your first stream.
-You can use a website like Speedtest for a quick check, but getting the info right from your ISP is generally more reliable.
+You can run a speed test on a number of sites like Speedtest.org for a quick check, but getting the info right from your ISP is generally more reliable.
 A 3.5Mbps upload speed will suffice, but you should have at least 5Mbps if you want to stream your gameplay on the recommended settings (more about that below).

 Lastly, try to avoid streaming while using a WiFi connection.
 If you absolutely have to and have zero options, then I guess you have to.
 But, if you have the option of running a wired connection definitely do that instead.
 WiFi is okay, but it introduces A LOT of variables that could negatively impact the quality of your stream, best to just avoid that altogether.

 You probably already have a Twitch account, but if you don’t this is the best time to make one because you’ll need to use it for the next steps.
 Simply navigate over to Twitch, set up your account, and then we’ll move onto the fun stuff.

 How to stream on Twitch with OBS

 After you’ve determined that your equipment is acceptable, your internet connection is good enough, and you’ve made your Twitch account, now you need software that can capture your gameplay and effectively send it to the Twitch servers.
 Today, we’ll be using Open Broadcaster Software (OBS), which is not only free but extremely popular – by far the most used encoding software.